About us

 Improving the lives of people with learning disabilities and autistic people by understanding and tackling inequalities, injustice and exclusion.

-Our research cluster is underpinned by a commitment to social justice and ethics.
+Our research group is underpinned by a commitment to social justice and ethics.

 Headshot of Sara Ryan